The Mirage: Operation

 The Mirage opened at 12:00 p.m. on November 22, 1989.
 Wynn previously scheduled a December 26 opening, but changed these plans after securing the Sugar Ray Leonard vs. Roberto Durán III boxing match at the resort for December 7.
 He intended for the Mirage to become a popular venue for boxing matches, competing with other Las Vegas resorts.
 Within hours of the opening, a casino customer hit a $4.6 million jackpot on a $1 slot machine.

 The resort had non-traditional features for a Las Vegas gaming property, and Wynn considered them to be the primary attractions, saying the Mirage would not be dependent on its casino like other properties.
 Its signature attraction was an erupting artificial volcano, providing free entertainment to pedestrians in front of the resort.
 Other attractions included a dolphin habitat and a lush jungle display located beneath a domed atrium.
 In addition, the resort featured a magic show by Siegfried & Roy, and the duo's white tigers were on display in the resort while not performing.
 Financial analysts and gaming executives were skeptical of the Mirage, which needed to make an unprecedented $1 million per day to cover its expenses.
-The property would end up exceeding expectations.
+The property would end up exceeding expectations, and gaming would become less of a focus for future Strip resorts.

-The Mirage was the first new resort to be built on the Las Vegas Strip in 16 years, after the completion of the MGM Grand (now Bally's) in 1973.
+The Mirage was the first new resort to be built on the Strip in 16 years, after the completion of the MGM Grand (now Horseshoe) in 1973.
 The Mirage was also the first megaresort to open on the Strip, and was the second in the Las Vegas Valley after the opening of the International Hotel in 1969.
 The Mirage's success prompted a building boom for other large Strip resorts during the 1990s.
 Prior to the Mirage's opening, the city was experiencing a decline in tourism, especially following New Jersey's legalization of gambling in Atlantic City.
+Las Vegas tourism increased 16 percent in 1990, which remains one of the largest year-over-year increases in the city's history as of 2024.

-Due to its success, Wynn borrowed an additional $100 million in 1990, to add more features.
+Due to the Mirage's success, Wynn borrowed an additional $100 million in 1990, to add more features.
 These included a parking garage, more high-roller villas, and an expansion of the pool area.
 Wynn also partnered with singer Michael Jackson to design a mountain and water attraction at the Mirage.
 It would resemble Diamond Head, Hawaii, and would include pools, a water slide, and high-roller villas.
 It would cost up to $15 million, and would be built behind the resort.
 It was scheduled to open later in 1990, but ultimately went unbuilt.